 - Company must include an exhibit that shows the location of the pole that they want to collocate on and a photo simulation of what it will look like with the network node on it.

-- Company will obtain the latest standard Collocation Agreement (DOC) form from City’s Website.
+- Company will obtain the latest standard Collocation Agreement (pdf) form from City’s Website.

 - Company will edit the Agreement and enter the particular information concerning their request.

 - Company shall send over a PDF version of the Agreement via email ROW Tech with their signature on their portion of the agreement PDF must be clear and legible.

 - The ROW Manager will review the agreement and forward to the City’s attorney for review and approval.

 - The City’s attorney will review it and return the agreement to the ROW Manager.
 All correspondence between the City attorney and the Company will go through the ROW Manager until both parties are in agreement and have signed it.

 - The ROW Manager will forward the signed agreement to the City Secretary for both the City Manager and City Secretary to sign.

 - Once the agreement is fully executed, the city management staff will send it back to the ROW Manager, who will forward it to the company.